MIGG-NTU/SeisTomo_Tutorials/_sources/computer/command-lines.rst.txt

 paste
 +++++

-`paste <https://man.linuxde.net/paste>`__ is one of the most useful commands in Unix or Linux operating system.
-It is used to join files horizontally (parallel merging) by outputting lines consisting of lines from each file specified, separated by tab as delimiter, to the standard output.
-When no file is specified, or put dash (“-“) instead of file name, paste reads from standard input and gives output as it is until a interrupt command [Ctrl-c] is given.
+`paste <https://man.linuxde.net/paste>`__ is one of the most useful commands used to join files horizontally (parallel merging) by outputting lines consisting of lines from each file specified, separated by tab as delimiter, to the standard output.

 .. code-block:: console